How to Reset Your Instagram Account

-Whatever your reasons for being here, we’ve got you covered – from fixing those login credentials to wiping the slate clean.
-Let’s take a look at how you can quickly and easily reset your Instagram account.
+Whatever your reasons for being here, this article has everything covered, from fixing those login credentials to wiping the slate clean.
+Here are various ways to reset your Instagram account.

 To start, let’s first look at how to reset your password, as this is one of the most common issues Instagram users run into.
-If you’re locked out of your account and can’t seem to sign into Instagram, we have a few suggestions.
+If you’re locked out of your account and can’t seem to sign in to Instagram, you have a couple of options.

-- If you know your Facebook login and it’s connected to your Instagram, select that option.
+- If you know your Facebook login and it’s connected to your Instagram, select Continue as… at the bottom.

 If you do not receive a link to reset your password, then you may have been hacked, and the hacker may have changed the information in your account to keep you from being able to regain access.
 Alternately, you may not remember the original username, email address, or phone number you used for the account.